prisma-labs/graphqlgen/README.md

 ## Introduction

 `graphqlgen` is a CLI that translate GraphQL schemas into scaffolded resolver implementations and type definitions.
-It currently supports **TypeScript** (more languages witll be added soon).
+It currently supports **TypeScript** (more languages will be added soon).

 There are three major flows supported by `graphqlgen`: